-Course numbers listed in the Online ASU Schedule of Classes as 298/492 Honors Directed Study, 493 Honors Thesis, 497 Honors Colloquium, and all classes with the HON prefix are reserved for students in Barrett and always count for honors credit.
+Course numbers listed in the online ASU schedule of classes as 298/492 Honors Directed Study, 493 Honors Thesis, 497 Honors Colloquium and all classes with the HON prefix are reserved for students in Barrett and always count for honors credit.
 Students may receive credit for more than one of each of these courses in a given department.

 Departmental courses with the number 493 are reserved for honors students completing their honors theses and creative projects.
 A student may enroll for these courses only with the approval of the sponsoring academic department and of the faculty member who serves as the student's thesis director.
-Course numbers listed in the Online ASU Interactive Schedule of Classes as 493 fulfill the student's upper-division literacy and critical inquiry (L) General Studies requirement.
+Course numbers listed in the online ASU schedule of classes as 493 fulfill the student's upper-division literacy and critical inquiry (L) General Studies requirement.

 There are certain courses that carry automatic honors credit.
 These include ENG 105 (any in-person section) and CHM 117 and 118.
-MAT 300, PHY 201, and PHY 333, when taken by students with 45 or fewer semester hours also carry automatic honors credit, as long as the student receives a grade "A" (4.00) or "B" (3.00).
+MAT 300, PHY 201 and PHY 333, when taken by students with 45 or fewer credit hours also carry automatic honors credit, as long as the student receives a grade "A" (4.00) or "B" (3.00).
 Graduate level courses automatically earn honors credit.